 Animations and interactive elements

 There are certain ways to make your service page more attractive.
 Interactive elements on a website enable two-way communication, i.e. exchange of information between the customer and the company (such elements are, for example, the previously mentioned forms or like and dislike buttons).
 When the viewer performs a certain action on the page, they see a certain effect.
 Animations, on the other hand, cause the page to seem more "alive" and trigger movement on it.
 Examples of animations include a carousel (a section in which different elements, such as photos or short texts, appear alternately) or a slider (a window in which new information appears periodically) in which you may present customer reviews or related products and services.
-You may use these elements to reinforce the text message – individual pieces of content may appear when you scroll the page or hover over a button or field.
+You may use these elements and others (such as interactive flipbooks) to reinforce the text message – individual pieces of content may appear when you scroll the page or hover over a button or field.

 Tools needed by services page administrators